- FTVM Major

 How Do I Declare a FTVM Major?

 In order to declare the FTVM major, students are encouraged to attend a declaration event in either the fall or winter term.
 These events take place shortly after midterm time and prior to registration for the next term.
-Students may attend to declare the Department of Film, Television, and Media (FTVM) major if they are achieving a C- or above in the pre-requisite course, FTVM 236, at the time of declaration.
+Students may attend to declare the Department of Film, Television, and Media (FTVM) major if they are achieving a C- or above in the pre-requisite course, FTVM 236 (FTVM 150 as of Fall 2019), at the time of declaration.